hiromaily/go-book-teacher/README.md

 * mail settings
 * Redis settings
-※ As needed, secret information can be ciphered.
+※ As needed, secret information can be ciphered.(using AES encryption)

 #### registration for target teacher's ids
 1. Inside ./teacher/teacherinfo.go